herrkris/sketch-dynamic-symbol-button/README.md

 [Download](https://github.com/herrkris/sketch-dynamic-symbol-button/archive/master.zip)

 This plugin let's you create basic symbols that adjust to the dimensions of the text layer.
 Something like Dynamic Button but with symbols.
+For a more in depth look you can [read my post about it](https://github.com/herrkris/sketch-dynamic-symbol-button).

 ## Updates